She PreparedSituational Awareness

 Sources

-Cooper, Jeff — Principles of Personal Defense (Cooper Color Code system)
+Cooper, Jeff (1972) — Principles of Personal Defense: the Cooper Color Code awareness system (White/Yellow/Orange/Red)

 She Prepared provides self-defense education, not a guarantee of safety.
 Always seek professional in-person instruction alongside online training.
 Consult a physician before beginning any physical training programme.